Do Large Language Models Mirror Cognitive Language Processing?: Introduction

-This paper aims to assess the extent to which LLMs mirror cognitive language processing activity and subsequently analyze the impacts of different factors (e.g., model scaling, alignment training) on such LLM-brain alignment.
-Specifically, we adopt functional magnetic resonance imaging (fMRI) signals as human cognitive language processing signals, and RSA \cite{kriegeskorte2008representational}, widely used in neuroscience, to compute similarity scores between LLM representations and human cognitive language processing signals.
-The framework of such LLM-brain similarity computation is illustrated in Figure \ref{fig:model}.
+This paper aims to assess the extent to which LLMs mirror cognitive language processing activity and subsequently analyze the impacts of different factors (e.g., pre-training data size, model scaling, alignment training) on such LLM-brain alignment.
+Specifically, we adopt functional magnetic resonance imaging (fMRI) signals as human cognitive language processing signals, and RSA \citep{kriegeskorte2008representational}, widely used in neuroscience \citep{connolly2012representation, diedrichsen2017representational}, to compute similarity scores between LLM representations and human cognitive language processing signals.
+The framework for LLM-brain similarity computation is illustrated in Figure \ref{fig:model}.

-Our experiments comprise 16 open-source LLMs, trained with various scaling strategies and instruction tuning methods (i.e., pre-training, supervised fine-tuning, reinforcement learning with human feedback), to investigate the impact of model scaling and alignment training on LLM-brain similarity.
-Given that these models are predominantly trained in English, we further analyze the correlations between cognitive language processing signals of native English speakers vs. bilingual speakers and LLM representations.
-Additionally, we investigate the impact of instruction appending on the human intention understanding abilities of LLMs and the relationship between LLM emotions and human emotions.
+Our experiments comprise 23 open-source LLMs, trained with various pre-training data size, scaling and training strategies (i.e., pre-training, SFT, RLHF), to investigate the impact of these factors on LLM-brain similarity.
+We further analyze the impact of prompt strategy on the human intention understanding abilities of LLMs and the consistency between LLM sentiment and human sentiment.
+Additionally, we investigate the relationship between the capability of LLM evaluations and LLM-brain similarity.